BananaChristian/Unnameable/README.md

 Unnameable's goal is to bring the joy back to low-level programming.

 ---
+This is the base compiler for the Unnameable Programming langauge written in C++ for now many features will not added till bootstrap but I want to make this base compiler as powerful as possible to make the bootstrap extremely easy without alot of rewriting

 This project contains the core implementation of the Unnameable compiler written in C++.
 It includes a custom lexer, parser, abstract syntax tree (AST) builder, semantic analyzer, layout calculator,sentinel layer and LLVM IR codegen.